CyberArchitect777/carrier-directive/README.md

-# carrier-directive
+# Carrier Directive

-A text-based strategic version of the legacy 1988 game Carrier Command to gain Python experience
+## A text-based strategic version of the legacy 1988 game Carrier Command

+### A project to gain experience with Python